Sage-Bionetworks/s3-synapse-sync/README.md

 2. Check CloudWatch logs for the Lambda function to see if the function was triggered and completed successfully
 3. Check Synapse project to see if filehandle was created

+#### Minerva Story
+The lambda will also run a [Minerva](https://gist.github.com/thejohnhoffer/f6193f079f6efa85befab97194d11984) pre-processing tool to create a JPEG image pyramid and an `exhibit.json` suitable for hosting with Minerva Story.

+Add input OME-TIFF and json (<story_name>.story.json) files to the `minerva` folder in the bucket.
+Ensure that the image name contained in the `in_file` property of the author json file matches that of the OME-TIFF input file.
+Output image tiles and exhibit files will be added to the <story_name> directory in the `minerva` folder.